WebOrigami/docs/src/content/framework/intro0.md

 As an example of creating things in Graph Origami, in this tutorial you'll create a simple website.
 The tutorial assumes you know some basic HTML and CSS.

+This tutorial does its best to explain _how_ the framework works, illustrating the underlying concepts so that you can imagine for yourself how to apply those concepts to your own projects.
+If you're more interested in just seeing things work, you can focus on the interactive steps marked with the ➤ symbol.

 ## Goal

 Suppose one day one of your teammates says: